Anas-Allaham/LUDO/README.md

 - **Network Multiplayer:** Allow players to play over a network.
 - **Save/Load Functionality:** Add the ability to save and resume games.
 - **Advanced AI:** Implement more sophisticated AI algorithms for better decision-making.
-- **Mobile Compatibility:** Port the game to mobile platforms using JavaFX or other frameworks.
+- **Mobile Compatibility:** Port the level to mobile platforms using JavaFX or other frameworks.

 ## Requirements